deepbsd/accelerate/wp-content/plugins/social-media-feather/readme.txt

 * Full customization for titles and URLs for each provider
 * Fast unobtrusive social bookmarks for your site
 * Comes with a default modern icon set
-* For further customization more [social icons skins](http://socialmediafeather.com/products/extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!") are available
+* For further customization more [social icons skins](http://socialmediafeather.com/products/extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!") are available.
+Free from the version 1.8.2!
 * Available skins can be customized with cool effects like [fading and greying out](http://socialmediafeather.com/products/grey-fade-effect/ "Customize any of the available social icon skins with 2 cool effects!") social icons
 * If you like them you can get [social sharing counters](http://socialmediafeather.com/products/light-prompt/ "Nice lightweight social sharing counters using the Light Prompt addon") that load dynamically, only when necessary, thus not weighing in on visitors who don't use them